cmspence/jdmdata/README.md

 See the "requirements.txt" file for the python packages and versions needed to run this script.

+To set up the script, save "jdmtools.py" and "__init__.py" in a folder named "jdmtools".
+Save the "JDM.py" in the folder containing the jdmtools folder.
+Change the directory in the script to the directory in which you have saved and unzipped the "jdmdata" file downloaded from this website.

 This script draws on the Project Platypus python library for multiobjective optimization, accessed February 5, 2021.
 To run the script, one line in the Rhodium module that draws on sklearn.six must be modified to draw the same function from the "six" package listed in the requirements file.

 This set of analytical tools was developed with Spyder in an Anaconda virtual environment.